nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-vision.md

 &nbsp;

-## Google Vision API Limitations
+## Google Vision and AWS Rekognition API Limitations

-The API has some known and documented [best practices](https://cloud.google.com/vision/docs/best-practices) and [limitations](https://cloud.google.com/vision/limits) you should be aware of.
-For example (as of December 2016):
+* Google Vision API has some known and documented [limitations](https://cloud.google.com/vision/docs/supported-files) you should be aware of.
+And should also regularly check Google Vision API documentation for changes.
+For example, at the time the API was first released, the maximum size for an image was 4MB.
+As of December 2018 it is now 20MB.
+Also, the first version did no support TIFF, it supports it as of December 2018, etc.

-*   There is limitation to the size of the image you send to the API: "Image files sent to the Google Cloud Vision API should not exceed 4 MB".&nbsp;There also is a limitation when you send a list of images (max.
-8MB).
-This is an important information to handle before requesting data.
-And this is why, if you look at the original chain, it actually takes the &ldquo;Medium&rdquo; conversion, which is a JPEG we can assume is always smaller than 4MB.
-You also should read the limitations in terms of maximum number of images/second, etc.
-*   Not all image formats are handled.
-TIFF for example is not handled.
 * Amazon Rekognition doesn't provide text-recognition services (OCR)

-Also, as it is a cloud service, these limitations will surely evolve, change, maybe depending on a subscription, etc.
+Also, as these are cloud services, these limitations evolve, change, maybe depending on a subscription, etc.